 1.1 This supervisory statement sets out the Prudential Regulation Authority's (PRA's) approach to strengthening individual accountability in banking.
-It applies to all Relevant Authorised Persons (Relevant Firms) as defined in section 71A of the Financial Services and Markets Act 2000 (FSMA)(1) namely:
+It is relevant to all Relevant Authorised Persons (Relevant Firms) as defined in section 71A of the Financial Services and Markets Act 2000 (FSMA) namely:

 - banks;

-- · building societies;
+- building societies;

-- · credit unions; and
+- credit unions; and

-- PRA designated investment firms.(2)
+- PRA designated investment firms.